BIB 3340 (LUOA), RLGN 340 (LUO): Global Religious Movements

 Quizzes (4)

-Each quiz will cover the Learn material for two modules: weeks.
+Each quiz will cover the Learn material for 2 modules: weeks.
 Each quiz will be open-book/open-notes, contain 50 multiple-choice questions, and have a 1 hour and 15 minutes time limit.
 The student will have the option to take each quiz twice; if the quiz is attempted a second time, the highest quiz score will be used for grading.
 (CLOs: A, B, C)

 *Course specifics are tentative and subject to change each year.
 For the most current information, please refer to the Course Registration Tool.